-YTD 2016 - Due to a backlog of crash reports into STARS, these measures are not final and only illustrate data derived from TMS.
-Fourth quarter 2016 data is unavailable through the MSHP radio reports and is incomplete in TMS.
+\YTD 2016 - Due to a backlog of crash reports into STARS, serious injury and crash measures are not final and only illustrate data derived from TMS.
+First quarter 2017 data is unavailable through the MSHP radio reports and is incomplete in TMS.

 RESULT DRIVER: Mark Shelton

 District Engineer

 MEASUREMENT DRIVER: